 |Isle of Man||Italy|

 Yes.
-Egypt imposes financial sanctions on persons and groups as a result of their involvement in criminal activities, such as terrorism and money laundering.
-Egypt is also a party to the UN and other international organisations such as the African Union and the League of Arab States, which have their own sanctions regimes.
+Egyptian legislation allows for the imposition of certain financial sanctions on organizations as a result of their involvement in criminal activities such as terrorism and money laundering.
+Egypt is also a party to the UN and other international organizations such as the African Union and the League of Arab States, among others, which have their own sanctions regimes.

 Yes.
-Additionally, in 2002 Egypt passed Law No. 80 of 2002 against Money Laundering (the “Anti-Money Laundering Law”), which created a unit within the Central Bank of Egypt (the “CBE Unit”) whose purpose, among other things, is to cooperate with committees established pursuant to UN Security Council resolutions and other international agencies and organisations for the purpose of combating money laundering and terrorist financing.
+In addition, in 2002, Egypt passed Law No. 80 of 2002 against Money Laundering (the “Anti-Money Laundering Law”), which created a unit within the Central Bank of Egypt (the “CBE Unit”) whose purpose, among other things, is to cooperate with committees established pursuant to UNSC resolutions (eg, sanctions committees) and other international agencies and organizations for the purpose of combatting money laundering and terrorist financing.

-The CBE Unit also collects information from various sources about suspicious transactions that may relate to money laundering or terrorist financing.
-Where, following investigation, the CBE Unit suspects that money laundering has been committed, it refers the case to the General Prosecution, which handles the matter as it deems appropriate.
+The CBE Unit also collects information from various sources about suspicious transactions that may be perceived to generate proceeds of crime, or constitute money laundering or terrorist financing or reflect attempts to engage in any of the foregoing.
+Information received by the CBE Unit is stored in a database.
+The CBE Unit then conducts its investigations and when it suspects that the offence of money laundering has been committed, it refers the case to the General Prosecution, which handles the matter as it deems appropriate.

 In addition to the autonomous sanctions regime discussed above, Egypt is a founding member of the UN and is bound by resolutions issued by the UN under Chapter VII of the UN Charter (Art.
 41), imposing sanctions on states, entities and individuals.
 The UN Charter was incorporated into Egyptian law by virtue of Law No. 120 of 1945 of October 14, 1945.

-Article 1(3) of Law 453 of 1955 on the Ministry of Foreign Affairs (the “MFA”) states that the MFA shall supervise the implementation of international agreements, including the UN Charter and sanctions issued under the Charter, in conjunction with other ministries and government entities.
+Article 1(3) of Law 453 of 1955 on the Ministry of Foreign Affairs (the “MFA”) states that the MFA shall supervise the implementation of international agreements, which include the UN Charter and sanctions issued under the Charter, in conjunction with other ministries and government entities, which as explained, include the CBE Unit in charge of implementing sanctions relating to money laundering and terrorist financing.

-The above is without prejudice to any custodial or other criminal sentence that may be imposed on a person found guilty of being a “terrorist” or a “member of a terrorist organisation”, which under the Penal Code (Law No. 58 of 1937) includes imprisonment for periods ranging between 3 years and life (and may amount to the death penalty), in addition to certain administrative penalties.
+The above is without prejudice to any custodial or other criminal sentence that may be imposed on a person found guilty of being a “terrorist” or a “member of a terrorist organization”, which under the Penal Code (Law No. 58 of 1937) and the Anti-Terrorism Law includes imprisonment for life (and may amount to the death penalty), in addition to monetary penalties.

 Yes.
 However, the list varies depending on the type and source of the sanctions.
 The list containing sanctioned individuals and entities under the Law on Terrorist Organisations and Terrorists Lists is created by the General Prosecution, reviewed and confirmed by the Felonies Court, and officially issued pursuant to a decree that is published in the Official Gazette.

-Sanctions pertaining to the UN and other organisations are supervised and implemented by the MFA pursuant to Article 1(3) of Law 453 of 1955 on the MFA.
-A list of the individuals and entities subject to sanctions is placed with the MFA, which then channels it to the appropriate government body.
-For example, lists of sanctions relating to asset freezes are forwarded to the CBE Unit.
+Sanctions pertaining to the UN and other organizations are supervised and implemented by the MFA in like with Article 1(3) of Law 453 of 1955 on the MFA.
+A list of the individuals and entities subject to sanctions is placed with the MFA, which then channels it to the appropriate government body (eg, lists of sanctions related to asset freezes are forwarded to the CBE; those concerning travel bans are forwarded to the Interior Ministry, etc.).
+In addition, the CBE Unit, which cooperates with UN sanctions committees and other international organizations, agencies, and judicial bodies in foreign states, stores information about suspected transactions relating to money laundering and terrorist financing in a database, which it shares with interested parties (eg, investigative authorities, foreign governments for the purpose of crime prevention and cooperation).

-No. A person wishing to challenge their placement on a sanctions list can communicate with the MFA, which will forward his or her complaint to the appropriate body within the UN or international organisation.
+There is not an institutionalised system regulating the issuance of licences and authorizations exempting particular activities, transactions or types of transactions from UN or other international sanctions regimes.
+A person that wishes to challenge his or her placement on a list of UN sanctions (or sanctions by other organizations) can communicate with the MFA, which will forward his or her complaint to the appropriate body/committee within the UN or international organization.

-The Law on Terrorist Organisations and Terrorists Lists allows persons placed on the list of individuals subject to sanctions under that Law to challenge their listing within 60 days of the publication of the decree adding their names to the list.
-Such a challenge is made before the Court of Cassation’s Criminal Division.
-Failure to challenge the listing will lead to a person’s name being placed on the list for a period of 3 years, subject to renewal.
-The Attorney General may request that a person’s name be removed from the list.
+The Law on Terrorist Organisations and Terrorists Lists allows people placed on the list of individuals subject to sanctions under that law to challenge their listing within sixty days of the publication of the decree adding their names to the list before the Court of Cassation’s Criminal Division.
+Failure to challenge the listing will lead to a person’s name being placed on the list for a period of three years, subject to renewal.
+Despite the foregoing, the Attorney General may nevertheless request that a person’s name be removed from the list.

-Furthermore, the Code of Criminal Procures and the Anti-Money Laundering Law allow the Attorney General to issue an order preventing those accused of committing certain financial crimes (including money laundering and terrorist financing) from disposing of, or dealing with, their assets until the issuance of a final judgment in their case.
+Furthermore, the Code of Criminal Procures, anti-terrorism legislation, and the Anti-Money Laundering Law allow the Attorney General to issue an order preventing those accused of committing certain financial crimes (including money laundering and terrorist financing) from disposing of, or dealing with, their assets until the issuance of a final judgment in their case.
 Such a decision can be challenged before a court of competent jurisdiction.

-Finally, the Minister of Interior’s Decree No. 2214 of 1994 regulates the placing of individuals on the “travel ban” list for a period of 3 years, which may be renewed.
+Finally, the Minister of Interior’s Decree No. 2214 of 1994 regulates the placing of individuals on the “travel ban” list for a period of three years, which may be renewed.
 Challenges to placements on the “travel ban” list may be submitted to the Passports, Immigration and Citizenship Unit.
+The foregoing is independent of the five year travel bans imposed on those placed on the terrorists list discussed in question 5 above.

-There is no institutionalised system regulating breaches of sanctions in Egypt.
-At best, certain criminal or administrative penalties may be imposed for non-compliance with orders or regulations issued by the competent government authority.
+There is no institutionalised system regulating breaches of UN sanctions or sanctions by other international organizations.
+At best, certain criminal or administrative penalties may be imposed for non-compliance with orders or regulations issued by competent governmental authorities (eg, CBE, General Prosecution, etc.) in charge of implementing sanctions.

-The consequences of breaching Egypt’s Anti-Money Laundering Law vary between fines amounting to EGP 500,000 for natural persons and EGP 5,000,000 for juridical persons, as well as imprisonment for up to 7 years, seizure of the proceeds of crime, and the suspension of licences.
+The consequences of breaching Egypt’s Anti-Money Laundering Law vary between fines amounting to EGP 500,000 for natural persons and EGP 5,000,000 for juridical persons, in addition to imprisonment for up to seven years, seizure of proceeds of crime, and the suspension of licences.
 The Anti-Money Laundering Law also pierces the corporate veil by subjecting those who exercise real and effective control over a juridical person to personal responsibility and to penalties that may include fines and/or imprisonment.

 The penalties for committing terrorist acts can amount to life imprisonment and the death penalty in certain circumstances.